-Once a farmer volunteers to be evaluated for certification, FSCAP staff works in partnership with the local soil conservation district (SCD) to visit the farm to review the existing nutrient management plan, soil conservation and water quality plan, and other relevant documents and determine whether the farm complies with the ACSCS.
-During the visit, the FSCAP assessor and the district's technical staff walk the farm to verify that all resource concerns have been met.
-If additional BMPs are recommended, the farmer may elect to receive free technical assistance from the SCD to install additional conservation measures to address the outstanding resource management concern, after which the FSCAP evaluation could be resumed.
-Any additional work to achieve certification is a completely voluntary choice of the farmer.
+There is no risk or obligation that results from a FSCAP evaluation.
+Once a poultry grower volunteers to be evaluated for certification, FSCAP staff works in partnership with the local soil conservation district (SCD) to visit the farm to review the existing nutrient management plan and soil conservation and water quality plan or comprehensive nutrient management plan and other relevant documents and determine the resource concerns that need to be addressed.
+During the visit, the FSCAP assessor and the district's conservation planner walk the farm to verify that all soil conservation and water quality resource concerns have been met.
+If additional BMPs are recommended, the grower may elect to receive free technical assistance from the SCD to install additional conservation measures to address the outstanding resource management concerns, after which the FSCAP evaluation could be resumed.
+Any additional work to achieve certification is a completely voluntary choice of the grower.

-Throughout the visit, the FSCAP assessor and the farmer may discuss other new conservation opportunities not required for certification, such as participation in nutrient trading.
-More information on nutrient trading and other innovative conservation programs is available in the Stewardship Notebook, which is provided to farmers following certification.
-Certified farmers receive an attractive metal sign to post on their property.
+Throughout the visit, the FSCAP assessor and the grower may discuss other new conservation opportunities not required for certification, such as participation in nutrient trading.
+More information on nutrient trading and other innovative conservation programs is available in the Stewardship Notebook, which is provided to certified conservation stewards.
+Certified stewards receive an attractive metal sign that is posted on their property and a farm description with several pictures on the FSCAP webpage.